jlove89/Snake/README.md

 # Snake

-Use arrows on keyboard to control.
+Use arrow keys for controls.

 Website based game... for now.